kolpp15/JuniorNest/README.md

 # JuniorNest
-This application is created with modern tools and techniques by using React.
+JuniorNest is a website only for job seekers having less than 2 years of experience.
+It is a dynamic and simple to use website where users can search, get up-to-date information, and apply for a job instantly.
+This website is created with modern tools and techniques by using React.

 # Screenshots
 ### Homepage